Skip to main content

 Start building with ZetaChain

-At a high level, ZetaChain is a Proof of Stake (PoS) blockchain developed using the Cosmos SDK and Tendermint Core consensus engine.
+At a high level, ZetaChain is a Proof of Stake (PoS) blockchain developed using the Cosmos SDK and Comet BFT consensus engine.
 As a result, ZetaChain enjoys fast block time and instant finality.

-ZetaChain hosts an Ethereum Virtual Machine (EVM) compatible execution layer referred to as zEVM.
-In addition to supporting all EVM features and standard interactions (such as contract creation, contract interaction, and contract composition), zEVM's distinguishing characteristics include:
+ZetaChain hosts an Ethereum Virtual Machine (EVM) compatible execution layer.
+In addition to supporting all EVM features and standard interactions (such as contract creation, contract interaction, and contract composition), ZetaChain's EVM distinguishing characteristics include:

-• The ability for contracts on zEVM to be called from external chains
+• The ability for contracts on ZetaChain to be called from connected chains

-• The capacity for contracts on zEVM to generate outbound transactions on external chains.
+• The capacity for contracts on ZetaChain to generate outbound transactions on external chains.

 ZetaChain offers two ways to develop dApps: omnichain contracts and cross-chain message passing.

-With omnichain contract you only need to deploy a single omnichain contract to ZetaChain.
-No contracts on connected chains are required.
+With omnichain contracts you deploy a single omnichain contract to ZetaChain.

 Advantages of omnichain contracts